New York’s Prohibition Speakeasies Caught on Film

 84 years ago, Prohibition came to end on December 5, 1933, when the so-called wets were able to gain enough support to ratify the 21st Amendment.
 It repealed the 18th amendment and literally opened the boozy floodgates.

 Repeal also meant that the speakeasy was no longer needed or fashionable.
 Drinkers didn’t have to hide in the shadows of society and bars and restaurants could now openly serve alcohol.
-While drinkers in the ‘30s were only too happy to put Prohibition and its speakeasies behind them, modern drinkers are extremely interested in the period, with even faux-modern speakeasies popping up around the world.
+While drinkers in the ‘30s were only too happy to put Prohibition and its speakeasies behind them, modern drinkers are extremely interested in the period, with faux speakeasies popping up around the world.

 But what was it actually like to drink in a speakeasy during the nearly 13-year Prohibition period?
 It’s a question that I’ve struggled to answer and write about accurately.
 Fortunately, in 1933 the editors at Fortune were also concerned about capturing speakeasy culture and in June of that year ran a piece aptly titled, “Speakeasies of New York: In action for the first time before a camera’s eye.”